denisvieru9463767/bike-share-de-project/README.md

 - Critical Full: Stations with more than or equal to 90% capacity occupied.

 ## 📊 Dashboard Preview
-1.**FIRST THING TO DO:** On the Time Selector Chart >> Select the latest date & hour to see the current state of the bike share network.
+- **FIRST THING TO DO:** On the Time Selector Chart >> Select the latest date & hour to see the current state of the bike share network.
-2.Station Occupany Status Chart >> Shows how many stations are in each status (Critical Empty, Normal, Critical Full).
+- Station Occupany Status Chart >> Shows how many stations are in each status (Critical Empty, Normal, Critical Full).
 It is clickable and will filter the rest of the dashboard.
-3.Active Bike Stations Chart >> Total number of active bikes in the NYC CITI Bike network.
+- Active Bike Stations Chart >> Total number of active bikes in the NYC CITI Bike network.
-4.Stations Breakdown Chart >> Shows the address of the stations and the exact metrics (capacity, available bikes, occupancy and occupancy rate).
+- Stations Breakdown Chart >> Shows the address of the stations and the exact metrics (capacity, available bikes, occupancy and occupancy rate).
-5.Geospatial Distribution Map >> Shows the location and the size (number of docks) of the stations and the status (Red = Empty, Blue = Full, Green = Normal).
+- Geospatial Distribution Map >> Shows the location and the size (number of docks) of the stations and the status (Red = Empty, Blue = Full, Green = Normal).
 ![NYC Bike Share Dashboard](assets/dashboard.png)